dotnet/docs-maui/docs/data-cloud/push-notifications.md

 1. In Visual Studio, run the *PushNotificationsDemo* app on Android or iOS and select the **Register** button.

     > [!NOTE]
     > If you're testing on Android ensure that you're not running using the debug configuration.
 Alternatively, if the app has previously been deployed ensure that it's been force closed and then start it again from the launcher.

 1. In the [Azure portal](https://portal.azure.com/), browse to your notification hub and select the **Test Send** button on the **Overview** blade.
-1. In the **Test Send** blade, select your required **Platform** and modify the payload:
+1. In the **Test Send** blade, select your required **Platform** and modify the payload.

-    Apple:
+    For Apple, use the following payload:

     ```json
     {